Laura Natalia Esquivel: Biography

+Early career

 From the age of 7, Laura took singing, acting, piano and dance lessons in her native Argentina.
 She was first introduced to the general public on reality-musical format Codigo F.A.M.A.
 Argentina which was aired across Latin America in 2005.
 She was chosen to represent Argentina in the international version of the show and was one of the finalists in 2005.

 Afterwards, she appeared in a tribute to Roberto Gómez Bolaños (Chespirito) in 2005 and in the variety show Sábado Gigante.
 She was also chosen as one of the leads in the musical Peter Pan which had a long run in Buenos Aires.

 In 2005, Argentina's most-watched show, Showmatch, did a segment on talented kids.
 Her segment, in which she sang Disney songs, achieved extremely high ratings and big repercussion.
 Because of that, Marcelo Tinelli offered her a development deal and she was soon chosen as the lead in Patito Feo, a child-oriented telenovela produced by Ideas del Sur.

 Patito Feo began filming in 2006 in Buenos Aires.
 Its soundtrack achieved multiple platinum certifications and a Gardel Award.
 The show was also a huge success, achieving high ratings and sold-out stadium concerts all over Latin America; it received a nomination for the International Emmy Awards in 2008 for the Children and Young People category.

 After two seasons, Patito Feo ended in 2008.
 Laura continued touring with the cast throughout Argentina and Latin America.
 In 2008, the show became a huge success in Europe, especially in Turkey, Italy and Greece.
-Laura is currently learning Italian.
-She will tour the country soon with a stage production based on Patito Feo and was also chosen by Mediaset as one of the leads in a telenovela they will produce in Argentina.
+She and the cast of Patito Feo toured in Italy with a stage production based on Patito Feo and was also chosen by Mediaset as one of the leads in a telenovela they will produce in Argentina.
 Esquivel learned Italian and starred in the Italian movie, Un paradiso per due alongside her former Patito Feo castmate Gaston Soffritti in 2009.
 The following year, Esquivel was cast in the Italian movie, Natale in Sudafrica.
 In 2010, while touring Italy and Greece, Laura signed an endorsement deal with Monnalisa to promote its Teenager line Jakioo.
 In 2011, Laura spent the majority of her time touring in Italy and Greece to promote the theatrical versions of Patito Feo.
 She is also a hostess on the Argentine teen TV show, Mundo Teen.

+In 2013, she was cast as "Merlina Addams" in the Argentine musical, Los Locos Addams, based on The Addams Family television series.
+For her work, she won a Hugo Award for Best New Actress.

+Due to the success of Los Locos Addams, she was offered a role as a contestant on a new singing competition, Tu cara me suena.
+From 2013 to 2015, she regularly appeared on the show, where she interpreted famous songs in the style of the original performers.
+She won the series in 2017 when she performed a duet singing the 1981 Lionel Richie and Diana Ross song, Endless Love.